Stromeye/Stromeye/README.md

 <p align="center">
   <b>DevOps Flexes:</b>
   <ul>
-    <li>Orchestrated a Kubernetes cluster so dope, it vibed to "Can’t Stop" on loop 🎶</li>
+    <li>Orchestrated a Kubernetes cluster so epic, it jammed to "Can’t Stop" on loop 🎶</li>
     <li>Slashed AWS bills like a cloud samurai—saved 69% and bought a new swim cap 🏊</li>
     <li>Built a CI/CD pipeline faster than my 100m freestyle, no timeouts! ⚡</li>
     <li>Hacked a cybersecurity CTF like a terminal ninja, flags captured! 🔒</li>
   </ul>
 </p>
 <p align="center">
-  <b>Meme Alert:</b> "When you `git push --force` and the team sends you to /dev/null! 😱"
+  <b>Meme Alert:</b> "When you `git push --force` and the team banishes you to /dev/null! 😱"
 </p>

 --- 🛠️ Epic Projects ---